richardpham1998/hobby-builder/README.md

 ### Sign Up
 ### Log In
 ![Login](Screenshots/Login_Page.png)
 Users will sign up or login with the required information.
+Auth0 was used for the sign up and login functionalities.

 ### Home Page
 ![Home After Login](Screenshots/Home_After_Login.png)